chrg127/mpris-server/README.md

 First off, you might want to see the [MPRIS specification](https://specifications.freedesktop.org/mpris-spec/latest/index.html).

-For usage it is best to see the single example `example/main.cpp`, which showcases how easy it is to create a compliant player.

 For a brief usage:

 * There is only one class, `mpris::Server`.
 You can create one using